 Does purchasing a whole suite of welding equipment seem daunting?
 What if you could find a product that is ready to use right out of the box as a complete package?
-Our Amico welder review will reveal that their ARC 160D may just be the right all-in-one unit for you.
+Our Amico welder guide will reveal that their ARC 160D may just be the right all-in-one unit for you.

 It’s too easy to gather a piecemeal collection of equipment that might not be compatible together.
 What’s more, if you sink too much money into a welder right away without knowing exactly how to use it (or even how to get the most out of it), you could be wasting your money on equipment you don’t need, which would keep you from experiencing all the benefits and fun of welding as a worthwhile hobby.